mzuther/Squeezer/README.markdown

 ## About

 I wrote this compressor to learn all I could about audio compression.
-It took me about half a year to gather all the specs and papers I needed and convert this vast amount of information into code.
+It took me several months to gather all the specs and papers I needed and convert this vast amount of information into code.

-What makes **Squeezer** different from the compressors I know is that all the knobs are stepped to preset values (it took a loooong time to fine-tune them).
+What makes **Squeezer** different from the compressors I know is the stepping of all knobs to preset values (it took a loooong time to fine-tune them).
 On clicking a small red light, however, the knobs become continuous.
-That allows you to find good-sounding settings very fast while not preventing you from fine-tuning them.
+That allows you to find good-sounding settings very fast while not preventing fine-tuning.

 **Squeezer** is also very flexible.
 Its internal layout can be changed in many ways: feed-forward / feed-back, linear / S-curve /